library(dplyr)

 0.1 Log in, consent, and survey

-Navigate to the rAI learning space platform (link on the course Moodle page) and create an account as instructed.
+Navigate to the rAI learning space platform (https://polite-wave-029999803.7.azurestaticapps.net/) and log in with the credentials you were sent earlier today via email.
 Your account comes with a premium subscription for the duration of the course.

 0.2 Configure your system prompt